bookthat-group/strapi-plugin-view-config/README.md

 ## WIP

-- Extend plugin to support more configurations (e.g., layout, settings).
+- Extend the plugin to support more configurations (e.g., layout, settings).